Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 IAM roles and policy for the Lambda execution role
 IAM roles and policy for the user roles that access API routes after authentication

-- **Why I used it**
+- **Backend: Why I used it**

-**Wiredcraft reason**
+**1- Wiredcraft reason**

 In the Wiredcraft’s README test file you wrote “Feel free to use any libraries you would use if this were a real production App” and also in the interview, Makara told me I’m free to use any libraries as long as I **give a good explanation about my decision**.

-**Personal reason**
+**2- Personal reason**

-I’m a lazy programmer!
+I’m a lazy programmer type!
 I like to use tools to build apps fast AND work good.
-As long as I achieve the client's goal.
+As long as I achieve what the client's wants.
 I care about joy and time more than how much money it will cost, If the client want to pay for it.
 If there is an easy, fast, and good way to do something I always go for it first before checking the long way.

-**Business reason**
+**3- Business reason**
 - Cheap!
 Using serverless app, you pay per request you make to the API not for a server running 24/7
 - Very, very, very fast starting.
+Saves time.
 Using AWS Mobile CLI you could launch Cognito, DaynamoDB, S3, Cloudfront and API Gateway, all working together in harmony
 - Very fast to publish new version of the app to your users.
-Simply run one command from terminal
+Simply run the command `awsmobile publish` from terminal
 - Fast development.
 Amplify a very nice new API.
 AWS launched a new API called Amplify.
 What you needed to do in 10 lines of code before you can do it in one line of code using Amplify API
 - Scalability made easy via console
 - Backup made easy via aws console
 - YOU CAN GO HOME AND SLEEP PEACEFULLY, DON’T HAVE TO WORRY ABOUT THE SERVERS, BECAUSE THERE ARE NONE!

-**Why I didn’t use LoopBack**
+**4- Why I didn’t use LoopBack**

 I never used it (except I followed a demo before to test and play with it), but I read about it time to time, and I like it.
-Last year I advised a friend of mine to use it for his business project.
-I think it is one of the best framework out there today.
+I think it is one of the best frameworks out there today.
 Especially after IBM bought StrongLoop.
 Plus there is a dedicated team maintaining LoopBack.

-## Frontend
+Since Wiredcraft give me the freedom to choose, I chose a serverless app, otherwise, I would have used LoopBack for sure.

-- **What I used**
+- **Frontend: What I used**

-React, Redux, bootstrap, mdbootstrap
+React, Redux, Bootstrap, and MDBootstrap

-- **Why I used it**
+- **Frontend: Why I used it**

 This is the first time I use React (I worked with ReactNative for a short time a long time ago, almost forgot all of it) I chose it because  Wiredcraft uses it, and you advice me to use it, hopefully if I get the job I can use my new learning about React at Wiredcraft. (first MVVC framework I worked with was Angular 4)

-# Lightning talk app
+## Lightning talk app

-## Features
+- **Features**

-- All the requirement written in README’S User Story section
+    - All the requirement written in Wiredcraft's README User Story section
     - registration/authentication (a Chinese phone number is needed to confirm registration)
     - User profile page
     - A simple custom made form validation, on the frontend.
 No third party library was used
     - Screen size responsive.
 Mobile, tablet, and large screen

-## Thing I didn’t do but wish I had time to do
+- **ThingS I didn’t do but wish I had the time to do**

     - Unit testing
     - Validate user’s input in the backend too
     - Use modals to communicate with the user
     - Try AWS CodePipeline in the project (I’ve never used it before, I liked what I read about it)

-## Why I didn’t use third party form validation library
+- **Why I didn’t use third party form validation library**

-Learning and having fun with RegExp
+    - Learning and having fun with RegExp

-# Last word
+## Last word

 The interview was about a month ago.
 These are the last two months of my school, I’m very busy, I couldn’t find the time to work on the test.
-It took me about 8 days to finish the app you are using right now.
+It took me about 8 days to finish the app you are using right now

 I took so long to submit the test.
 I truly didn't have time to do it